patjenl/esphome-components-test/components/tas5805m/README.md

 # Example configuration entry
-The component configuration uses the esphome Audio DAC Core component, so is a platform under the core audio dac component.
+The component configuration uses the esphome Audio DAC Core component, so it is configured as a platform under the core audio dac component.

 ```
 audio_dac: